Gina Rinehart: Business career

-Later the same year Rinehart acquired Fossil Downs Station after it was placed on the market for the first time in 133 years.
-The 4000 km2 property was stocked with 15,000 head of cattle and the sale price was not disclosed, but estimated to be between A$25 to 30 million.
-Rinehart had acquired a 50% stake in Liveringa and Nerrima Stations in 2014 for A$40 million in 2014.
+Later the same year, Rinehart acquired Fossil Downs Station after it was placed on the market for the first time in 133 years.
+The 4000 km2 property was stocked with 15,000 head of cattle and the sale price was not disclosed, but it was estimated to be between A$25 to 30 million.
+Rinehart had acquired a 50% stake in Liveringa and Nerrima Stations in 2014 for A$40 million.

 In October 2015, Rinehart planned to open the huge Roy Hill mine just eight months after she secured A$7.9 billion in funding.
 Initial shipments of iron ore were sent to China.
-In October 2016 it was announced that Hancock Prospecting had struck a deal to invest in AIM listed UK-based mining company Sirius Minerals to help bring to fruition their North Yorkshire Polyhalite Project.
+In October 2016, it was announced that Hancock Prospecting had struck a deal to invest in AIM-listed UK-based mining company Sirius Minerals to help bring to fruition their North Yorkshire Polyhalite Project.

+In April 2024, Rinehart revealed a 5.82% stake in Lynas Rare Earths and a 5.3% holding in MP Materials.
+Lynas and MP Materials produce rare earth materials, an industry dominated by China which produces 60 percent of the world's rare earth.